Skip to content

 contract IamEmptyAndIKnowIt {}

-For your convenience, parameter list of init() can have a trailing comma:
+For your convenience, the parameter list of init() can have a trailing comma:

 contract TheySeeMeTrailing {